yashid-mohamed/harbor-scan-report/README.md

 ```yaml
 github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Note: This token must have the following permissions to comment on the issue or pull request.
+Note: You must assign the following permissions to allow comments on the issues and pull requests to use this action with the GITHUB_TOKEN.

 ```yaml
 permissions: